 But remember: YOU are the one who has been growing (and will soon be birthing) that new little being.
 Factor in some serious healing time for yourself: rest, eat well and nurture yourself.
 And a big one… ask for help!

-See if you can line up people to be on call to help you for the first month after you give birth (send this list of suggestions about how to help a new mother.
+See if you can line up people to be on call to help you for the first month after you give birth.
+You can even send them this list of suggestions about how to help a new mother.

 7. You’ll still have a belly for a while